 To join the Thrive development team, you should send us an application via email containing the information outlined below or you can fork the repository and submit a pull request for a small feature or update. if your pull request is accepted, then you can email us an application to be accepted based on the completed pull request.
 If your application is accepted, you’ll be sent an invitation to join our development forums and contribute to discussions.

 Here is the information you should put in your application:

 Introduce yourself and explain which areas of development you are interested in helping with.
-Include which skills you have and, optionally, any examples of previous work relevant to your intended role if possible.
+Include which skills you have and, any examples of previous work relevant to your intended role if possible.
 It’s hard for us to gauge skill level without these examples – artists should attach artwork portfolios and programmers should link us to existing projects, for instance.
 We have a guide to writing a personal summary here however a few sentences describing the game making skills you have is fine.

 (Optional) How You Found Thrive